 We learned Wednesday that the Houston Texans will be the featured team for the 10th season of Hard Knocks, HBO's acclaimed documentary series about life at NFL training camp.
 This feels like the right time to crack open the NFL Films vault and look back at some of the most memorable Hard Knocks moments.
 Rex will curse.
 Cromartie will count.
 Ochocinco will get fired.

 The Baltimore Ravens' rookies set the bar extremely high in Season 1 for the annual rookie talent competition.
-I think of this every time I hear the word "restitution."
+We think of this every time we hear the word "restitution."